 When it comes to safe exchange and data protection, Binance makes user security a top priority.
 That’s why hundreds of people trust Binance with their crypto trading every day.

 They may be relatively new to the exchange industry, but they’ve proven themselves by incorporating effective security features into every aspect of their system.

 Since launching in July 2017, Binance has taken the cryptocurrency exchange industry by storm.
-Their strongest point is their commitment to iron-clad security along with making sure any security breaches don’t cost their clients.
+Their strongest point is commitment to iron-clad security along with making sure security breaches don’t cost their clients.

 Their fees are fair, their customer support is helpful, and their app is convenient.